Notes on the balance sheet

 2. Claims on non-euro area residents denominated in foreign currency

-The item consists of claims on non-euro area residents denominated in foreign currency and included in the Bank’s foreign reserves, and receivables from the International Monetary Fund (IMF).
+The item consists of claims on non-euro area residents denominated in foreign currency and included in the Bank of Finland’s foreign reserves, and receivables from the International Monetary Fund (IMF).

 |EUR m||SDR m||EUR m||SDR m|

-The Bank of Finland’s special drawing rights allocation amounts to EUR 4,234.5 million.
-The special drawing rights are reserve assets created and allocated by the IMF to its member countries.
+The Bank of Finland’s holdings of special drawing rights (SDRs) are equivalent to EUR 4,464.3 million.
+Special drawing rights are reserve assets created and allocated by the IMF to its member countries.
 They are used in currency transactions as normal currency units.
-The value of the item increased significantly in August 2021, when the IMF increased the allocation of special drawing rights by an equivalent of USD 650 billion.
-This was a global crisis measure of historic proportions, which the IMF approved to reinforce the liquidity buffers of its member countries and to support economic recovery.
-It also improved the possibilities to continue combating the pandemic.
-The Bank of Finland’s share in the allocation was SDR 2.3 billion, i.e. EUR 2.8 billion.
-The value of the sub-item also changes on the basis of foreign exchange transactions between the member countries.
-It is also affected by interest earned and paid as well as remuneration on the Bank’s claims in the IMF.
+The amount of the sub-item changes on the basis of foreign exchange transactions between the member countries.
+It is also affected by interests earned and paid as well as remuneration on the Bank’s claims in the IMF.

-The Bank of Finland’s receivables from the IMF total EUR 5,016.0 million.
+In total, the Bank of Finland’s receivables from the IMF amount to EUR 5,314.2 million.

 2.2 Balances with banks and security investments, external loans and other external assets

-This item includes foreign currency-denominated deposits and security investments as well as external loans and other external assets.
+This item consists of foreign currency-denominated deposits and security investments as well as external loans and other external assets.